The Great Signing for Peace & Freedom from Modern-day Tyranny

 Ending Wars Through Accountability

-The inevitable expansion of the ICC globally sends an unmistakable message to convicted leaders, their acolytes, and enablers that they are not immune and justice is coming.
+The proposed expansion of the ICC globally sends an unmistakable message to leaders, enablers and their networks that they are not immune and justice is coming.

 This also sends an unmistakable message to those who support war crimes—directly or indirectly, including through the supply of weapons—that they, too, may face accountability.